TheonlyIcebear/Bloxflip.py/docs/index.rst

 >>> auth = ""
 >>> Currency.Balance(auth)

-The auth arguement is optional for many of the functions Instead you can use the ``bloxflip.Login(auth)`` function once and the functions will automatically use that auth provided.

-You can always change the auth by running ``bloxflip.Login()`` with a different authorization

-Authorization
+To begin, for the classess, crash, towers, mines and jackpot, you need to create a instance of the class with the authorization token

+>>> from bloxflip import Crash
+>>> crash = Crash('Auth-Token-Here')
+>>> crash.crashpoints()

+authorization
 --------------
 - generate: Will generate a valid bloxflip authorization token in exchange for a roblox cookie
 - validate: Will return ``True`` or ``False`` wether or not the provided bloxflip auth is valid or not

-Crash
+crash
 -----
 - websocket: